Biden called again to mourn with a city stricken by grief | WTOP News

 On Wednesday, before details about the delayed officer response were known, Biden had praised their efforts, saying, “brave local officers and Border Patrol agents intervened to save as many children as they could.”

 Authorities have said the shooter legally purchased two guns not long before the school attack: an AR-style rifle on May 17 and a second rifle on May 20.
-He had turned 18 just days earlier, permitting him to buy the weapons under federal law.
+He had just turned 18, permitting him to buy the weapons under federal law.

 Speaking on Saturday, Biden said something had to change in response to the attack.